Green cleaning services are the perfect solution to address ongoing norovirus outbreaks in local schools.

 A 2013 paper published by The Department of Food, Bioprocessing and Nutrition Sciences, of North Carolina State University, studied the efficacy of three common disinfectants against the two most common norovirus strains, as well as two animal surrogates.

 - Ethanol Disinfectant - All tested strains "were relatively resistant, irrespective of concentration."

-- Hypochlorite Disinfectant (Bleach) – “Both HuNoV strains were more resistant to hypochlorite than were either of the animal surrogates, with the human strains requiring ≥500 ppm of hypochlorite to achieve statistically significant reduction in virus concentration.”
+- Hypochlorite Disinfectant (Bleach) - "Both HuNoV strains were more resistant to hypochlorite than were either of the animal surrogates, with the human strains requiring ≥500 ppm of hypochlorite to achieve a statistically significant reduction in virus concentration."

 - Quaternary Ammonium (Quat) - "All four viruses were resistant to inactivation using the quaternary ammonium compound formulation at all concentrations tested."

 Due to norovirus' resilient nature, extremely high concentrations of commercial disinfectant are required to kill the virus, which can be harmful to building occupants, especially younger students.

 Norovirus infections tend to start in the restroom, so the most efficient, cost-effective method to proactively address the problem is not a magical cleaning product, though probiotic disinfectants have shown a great deal of promise--it is thorough handwashing, with regular soap, and warm water.

 Just that process alone could save school districts millions of dollars in cleanup and inspection fees, public relations, substitute teachers, sick students and staff, and miserable parents.